AubinMahe/dcrud/README.md

 Todo list (in priority order)
 -----------------------------

+ * Enhancing interfaces to support remote CRUD without knowledge of publisher
  * Adding hand made Makefiles to ease building without Eclipse
  * Adding UDP/IP, TCP/IP protocols
  * Building a code generator for C, C++ and Java languages to ease implementation of serialize methods and IOperation implementation